mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 There were a few factors that might explain the increase.

+### Structured web forms are less intimidating than email

-I think the biggest factor was that this time, candidates applied through **a structured web form**, whereas last time, I told people to just email me a resume and cover letter.
+I think the biggest factor was that this time, candidates applied through a web form, whereas last time, I told people to just email me a resume and cover letter.
 I suspect people feel more comfortable filling out a structured form, so it encourages more people to apply.

 I was curious whether the web form attracts more low-effort applications.
 Last time, 18% of candidates from We Work Remotely passed the resume screen, whereas this time it was XX%.

+### More hiring channels means more candidates

-Another factor was that I posted the job to **two additional channels**: RemoteOK and Craigslist.
+Another factor was that I posted the job to two additional channels: RemoteOK and Craigslist.
 Craigslist didn't seem to add many applicants, but RemoteOK added 127.

+### A declining economy means more job-seekers

-Lastly, **the global economy is worse** today than it was when I hired six months ago.
+Lastly, the global economy is worse today than it was when I hired six months ago.
 There are more fears of a recession, and fewer companies are hiring, so I'd assume it's more of an employer's market than it was earlier in the year.

 ## Comparing channels for advertising remote jobs